Iranians worry US decision to tear up nuclear deal will embolden hardliners and lead the country to armed hostilities.

 If Trump refuses to certify, the issue goes to Congress.

-Legislators will have a non-binding 60 day period to debate the deal.
+Lawmakers will have a non-binding 60 day period to debate the deal.

 Congress can decide to introduce or restore sanctions.

-It remains to be seen whether that will happen as several prominent Republicans are undecided on the issue or do not want the deal to unravel.
+It remains to be seen whether that will actually happen as several prominent Republicans are undecided on the issue or do not want the deal to unravel.

-Not certifying the deal would not be a violation of JCPOA in itself.
-However, it does pave the way for Congress to introduce new sanctions, which could be in breach of US commitments under the agreement.
+Not certifying the deal would not be a violation of JCPOA in itself, however, it does pave the way for Congress to introduce new sanctions, which could be in breach of US commitments under the agreement.

 While opposition to the Iran deal as it stands is strong, any attempt to scrap it would face resistance from members of the minority Democratic Party, as well as some Republicans, such as Senator Lindsay Graham, who has called on Trump to renegotiate parts of the agreement instead of scrapping it entirely.